apjanke/zprezto-personal/README.md

 This is a module of Prezto modules and themes by [apjanke](https://github.com/apjanke).

+There is nothing useful in here yet!
+This is a work-in-progress that I'm putting together as I learn Prezto and decide whether to migrate to it from Oh My Zsh.

 # Installation

 Add this as a contrib module to your Prezto installation.